Dental Required Reading

 Disbursement of financial aid funds to students’ accounts begins shortly before the start of the term.
 When funds are credited to your account, pending aid is removed.

-Some sources of financial aid – such as graduate student instructor/research assistant tuition waivers, private and PLUS loans, and third-party credits and private scholarships for which funds have not yet been received – will not appear on your bill as pending aid.
+Some sources of financial aid – such as graduate student instructor/research assistant tuition waivers, private loans, and third-party credits and private scholarships for which funds have not yet been received – will not appear on your bill as pending aid.
 They will be shown on your student account after we receive the funds.

 If funds you are expecting have not appeared on your account by the time you pay your bill, pay the amount due to avoid receiving a late fee.
 Once funds are credited to your account, you will see a credit on your monthly bill.